-Katherine Cushing is a professor of environmental studies and the executive director of CommUniverCity SJSU, an award-winning non-profit serving low-income residents in Central San Jose.
+Katherine Cushing is a professor and chair of the Department of Environmental Studies and the executive director of CommUniverCity SJSU, an award-winning non-profit organization serving low-income residents in Central San Jose.
 She is a nationally recognized expert on sustainability and community-engaged learning and has advised United Nations’ departments, Fortune 500 companies, the cities of San Jose and Palo Alto, California, and the Army Corps of Engineers.
 Her primary areas of expertise are environmental policy, water resources management, and service learning.
+Prior to joining San José State University, Cushing was a faculty member at Stanford University and the University of California, Berkeley.
 She holds a doctoral degree in civil and environmental engineering from Stanford University.
-Prior to joining SJSU, Katherine was a faculty member at both Stanford and the University of California, Berkeley.

-Craig Clements is a professor in the Department of Meteorology and Climate Science, director of the Wildfire Interdisciplinary Center (WIRC) and director of the Fire Weather Lab.
+Craig Clements is a professor and chair of the Department of Meteorology and Climate Science, director of the Wildfire Interdisciplinary Research Center (WIRC) and director of the Fire Weather Lab.
+His research focuses on the micro-meteorology and behavior of wildland fires, mountain and boundary-layer meteorology, air pollution and turbulence.
 He holds a doctoral degree in geophysics from the University of Houston.
-His research focuses on the micro-meteorology and behavior of wildland fires, mountain and boundary-layer meteorology, air pollution and turbulence.

-Garrick Percival is an associate professor and chair of the Political Science Department at SJSU.
-He holds a doctoral degree in political science from the University of California, Riverside.
+Garrick Percival is a professor and chair of the political science department.
 He teaches courses in state and local government, public policy and American government.
 His research focuses on American politics and public policy, primarily the nexus between criminal justice policy and inequality at the state and local levels of government.
-He is the co-author of the forthcoming book, California Politics and Government: A Practical Approach (15 ed).
+He is the co-author of the book “California Politics and Government: A Practical Approach” (15 ed).
+He holds a doctoral degree in political science from the University of California, Riverside.